dougeby/IntuneDocs/intune/users-add.md

 - **Service administrator** - (Office 365) Opens support requests with Microsoft, and views the service dashboard and message center.
 They have “view only” permissions except for opening support tickets and reading them.
 - **User management administrator** - (Office 365 and Intune) Resets passwords, monitors service health, adds and deletes user accounts, and manages service requests.
 The user management admin can’t delete a global admin, create other admin roles, or reset passwords for other admins.

 By default, the account you use to create your Microsoft Intune subscription is a global administrator.
 As a best practice, do not use a global administrator for day-to-day management tasks.
-An administrator does not require a license to Intune to access the Intune administrator console.
+An administrator does not require a license to Intune to access the Intune portal.
 See the Azure AD tenant section in [What is an Azure AD directory?](http://technet.microsoft.com/library/jj573650.aspx) for more information.

 To access the Office 365 portal, your account must have a **Sign-in allowed** set.
 In the Intune portal under **Profile**, set **Block sign in** to **No** to allow access.
 This status is different from having a license to the subscription.
 By default, all user accounts are **Allowed**.
 Users without administrator permissions can use the Office 365 portal to reset Intune passwords.